 There’s a lot you can do to keep your dog healthy and happy, like feeding him a proper diet and taking him out for exercise.
-But don’t forget about your pup’s nails.
+But don’t forget cutting dogs’ nails is also important in the early stages.
 Just like fingernails, your puppy’s toenails grow all the time.
 If they’re left untrimmed, they can create some discomfort for both your puppy and your family.

 Trimming your puppy’s nails takes some care.
 Your vet can give you a good idea of when and how to cut them.
 You may even just want to let your vet or groomer do the job.
 But if you decide to do it yourself, here are some tips to get you started.